Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

 ## Amazon Kinesis Firehose

 - Fully managed service, no administration required
-- Offers **Near Real Time** (60 seconds latency minimum for non full batches) performance
+- Offers **Near Real Time** performance:
-- We cal load data into Redshift, S3, ElasticSearch, Splunk
+    - Buffer interval: 0 seconds with no buffering, up to 900 seconds
+    - Buffer size: minimum 1 MB, we can set a higher number
+- We can load data into AWS destinations (S3, Redshift - COPY through S3, OpenSearch), into 3rd party destinations (such as Splunk, Datadog, New Relic, MongoDB, etc.) or into a custom destination using a HTTP Endpoint
 - Offers automatic scaling
 - Offers data transformation ability through AWS Lambda (ex: CSV => JSON)
 - Supports compression when target is S3 (GZIP, ZIP and SNAPPY)
 - We pay for the amount of data going through Firehose
+- Data is written in batches to the destinations
+- We can send failed or all data into a backup S3 bucket

 ## Kinesis Data Streams vs Firehose

-- Streams:
+- Kinesis Data Streams:
     - Requires to write custom code (producer/consumer)
     - Offers real time (~200 ms latency for classic) performance
     - We must manage scaling (shard splitting/merging)
-    - Data storage for 1 to 7 days, data can be replayed, streams can have multiple consumers
+    - Data storage for 1 to 365 days, data can be replayed, streams can have multiple consumers
-- Firehose:
+- Kinesis Firehose:
-    - Fully managed, we can send data to S3, Splunk, Redshift, ElasticSearch
+    - Fully managed, we can send data to S3, Redshift, OpenSearch / 3rd party / custom HTTP endpoints
     - Serverless data transformation with Lambda
-    - Offer near real time performance (lower buffer time is 1 minute)
+    - Offers near real time performance
     - Automatically scales
-    - Offers no data storage, no replayability
+    - Offers no data storage, does not support replay capability

-## AWS Kinesis Data Analytics
+## Kinesis Data Analytics for SQL Applications

 - We can perform real-time data analytics on Kinesis Streams using SQL
+- We can add reference data from Amazon S3 to enrich streaming data
 - Kinesis Data Analytics is a managed service, has auto scaling capabilities by default
-- Can create streams out of real-time queries
+- We can create streams out of real-time queries
+- Payment: we pay for actual consumption rate
+- Data can be sent into 2 destinations:
+    - Kinesis Data Streams
+    - Kinesis Data Firehose
+- Use cases:
+    - Time-series analytics
+    - Real-time dashboards
+    - Real-time metrics

+## Kinesis Data Analytics for Apache Flink

+- **Note: This service has been renamed to Amazon Managed Service for Apache Flink!**
+- We can use Flink (Java, Scala or SQL) to process and analyze streaming data
+- We can read data from 2 data sources:
+    - Kinesis Data Streams
+    - Amazon MSK
+- With this service we run any Apache Flink application on a managed cluster on AWS:
+    - We get automatic provisioning of resources, parallel computation and automatic scaling
+    - We get application backups: implemented as checkpoints and snapshots
+- Flink is a lot more powerful than a simple SQL query language
+- Flink does not supports reading data from Firehose (use Kinesis Analytics for SQL instead)